sclgo/usqlgen/README.md

 # usqlgen

-`usqlgen` creates custom distributions of [github.com/xo/usql](https://github.com/xo/usql) - a universal single-binary SQL CLI, build by the [github.com/xo](https://github.com/xo) team, and inspired by [psql](https://www.postgresql.org/docs/current/app-psql.html).
+`usqlgen` creates custom distributions of [github.com/xo/usql](https://github.com/xo/usql) - a universal single-binary SQL CLI, built by the [github.com/xo](https://github.com/xo) team, and inspired by [psql](https://www.postgresql.org/docs/current/app-psql.html).

 `usql` is great because it is a multi-platform, multi-database SQL client in a single binary.